 What’s clear is that some populations of cells in a tumor appear to have “stemness” properties—the ability to renew oneself.
 What is less clear is whether these capacities are context sensitive, and how and by which cells they may be acquired.
 The plasticity of many types of cancer cells suggests that they may acquire a stemness phenotype, and even shift back to non-stem phenotype.
 Given this, it appears that the CSC is just one of a continuum of general views, some of which take only specific types of cells to be precursors to cancer and others which grant that many different types of cells have the potential to develop such properties.
 That is, the real question at issue is whether the cells that initiate a tumor are in some way distinctive or require distinctive precursors, and how properties of stemness are acquired.
 Whether stemness is intrinsic or acquirable, niche-dependent or independent, moreover, will drastically change the therapeutic strategy.
 The CSC model (the idea that CSC are at the origin of cancer development, resistance to treatment, and relapse) might be true and yet CSC-targeting strategy might fail.
 Indeed, what kind of property “stemness” is may vary across cancers, and even over time within a cancer (Laplane and Solary 2019).

+Philosophical discussions of how and why TOFT and CSC challenge a simple reductionist picture of cancer etiology are only two of several examples.
 Other philosophers have described (or critiqued) evolutionary explanations of cancer (especially models of multilevel selection) (Germain 2012a; Lean and Plutynski 2016; Germain and Laplane 2017; Plutynski, 2018).
-Still others emphasize systems biology-based approaches to cancer (Bertolaso 2016; Plutynski and Bertolaso 2018), or the important role of a developmental perspective (Laplane 2016, 2018; Fagan 2017).
-Others still emphasize how one might model cancer as an infectious disease (Liu et al. 2017), and or an evolutionary-developmental process (Liu 2018).
+Still others emphasize systems biology-based approaches to cancer (Bertolaso 2016; Plutynski & Bertolaso 2018), or the important role of a developmental perspective (Laplane 2016, 2018; Fagan 2017).
+Others still emphasize how one might model cancer as an infectious disease (Liu, et al. 2017), and or an evolutionary-developmental process (Liu 2018).
 What all these philosophers seem to emphasize is that the study of mechanisms associated with cancer at the cell and molecular level requires supplementation to better predict and explain the origin of the disease, and design effective therapies.
 In addition, Pradeu (forthcoming) has recently pointed out how the immune system plays an apparently “paradoxical” dual role in cancer, both acting to prevent and promote cancer.
 This raises interesting questions about the function of the immune system, as well as the appropriate way of understanding “organism,” “self” and “non-self” in biological contexts.
 There remain interesting questions about how to integrate various perspectives on this complex disease.

 3. Cancer as a Byproduct: Evolution, Development, and Aging

 First, it is relatively uncontroversial that understanding a species’ evolutionary history, and the selective trade-offs they face over the course of their life history, can inform our understanding of how and why they are more or less vulnerable to disease.
 For instance, some species are more vulnerable to cancer than others.
 Why?
-Comparative biology—the comparison of different species—may help us identify mechanisms associated with disease vulnerability, onset and progression, when they arose, where and why they are shared, as well as how they have diverged (Aktipis, et al., 2015).
+Comparative biology—the comparison of different species—may help us identify mechanisms associated with disease vulnerability, onset and progression, when they arose, where and why they are shared, as well as how they have diverged (Aktipis, et al. 2015).
 Comparing and contrasting how development, immunity, and other mechanisms of suppression of cancer across species can help cancer researchers identify targets of opportunity for either treatment or prevention of cancer.
 In addition, we can look to unique features of our own evolutionary history in order to explain patterns of disease incidence, suggesting selective “mismatches” with our ancestral environment, a kind of “byproduct” explanations of our vulnerability to diseases.
-This enterprise is broadly characterized as “evolutionary medicine” (Crespi, B., et al., 2005; Gluckman, et al., 2009; Stearns and Koella, 2008; Sun, et al., 2014).
+This enterprise is broadly characterized as “evolutionary medicine” (Crespi, et al. 2005; Gluckman, et al. 2009; Stearns & Koella 2008; Sun, et al. 2014).

-To be sure, there are both analogies and disanalogies between evolution in whole organisms, and the evolving population of cancer cells in a tumor (Germain, 2012).
+To be sure, there are both analogies and disanalogies between evolution in whole organisms, and the evolving population of cancer cells in a tumor (Germain 2012).
 However, thinking of cancer as a dynamic, evolutionary process, has great potential for applications in cancer treatment, and perhaps also, in prevention.
-For instance, some have suggested that we might give young girls drugs or nutritional supplements that remodel the breast in ways akin to pregnancy, as a way to prevent the emergence of breast cancer (Katz, et al., 2015).
+For instance, some have suggested that we might give young girls drugs or nutritional supplements that remodel the breast in ways akin to pregnancy, as a way to prevent the emergence of breast cancer (Katz, et al. 2015).
 Others suggest that modeling the evolution of multi-drug resistance may help prevent one of the major causes of cancer mortality.
 Drugs can be more or less effective in different patients, and lose their effectiveness over time.
-An evolutionary perspective on cancer may shed light on how drug resistance comes about, in patients with more or less intratumor heterogeneity (Greaves, 2000, 2007; Frank and Nowak, 2004; Merlo, et al., 2006; Greaves and Maley, 2010).
+An evolutionary perspective on cancer may shed light on how drug resistance comes about, in patients with more or less intratumor heterogeneity (Greaves 2000, 2007; Frank & Nowak 2004; Merlo, et al. 2006; Greaves and Maley, 2010).

 4. The Science-Value Interface and Aims of Cancer Research

 Evidence for such claims is often indirect, and underdetermination is rife.
 In tests of carcinogenicity, there is a choice of levels of significance, and even optimally done epidemiological studies, or toxicological studies, for instance, at best lend high probability to claims about health risk.
 In such contexts, there is “inductive risk”, or the risk of error either in over- or under-estimation of actual risk of cancer, and thus, room for values to play a role.
-Several philosophers of science have weighed in on this matter of when and whether values ought to play a role in such contexts, as well as which values, in particular precautionary judgments that may have import for policy or law (see, e.g., Mayo, 1988; Douglas, 2000, 2009; Brown, 2013; Steel, 2007, 2010, 2015; Elliott, 2011; Shrader-Frechette, 1993, 1994, 2002, 2004; Mitchell, 2009) As one might imagine, there is also a substantive history of debate among epidemiologists, public health scientists, scholars of the law, around when we have good reason to claim that X or Y is carcinogenic, or what counts as good or “good enough” evidence, going back to the dispute between Doll and Hill and their detractors, regarding the causal link between smoking and lung cancer (Hill, 1965).
-For a compelling history of this literature, see, e.g., Proctor, (1995), or more recently, Oreskes, et al. (2011).
-Problems of underdetermination are no less rife in the context of assessments of “effectiveness” of cancer screening and prevention (see, e.g., Solomon, 2015; Stegenga, 2017; Plutynski, 2017.
-(For a discussion, turn to SEP entry on Philosophy of Medicine.)
+Several philosophers of science have weighed in on this matter of when and whether values ought to play a role in such contexts, as well as which values, in particular precautionary judgments that may have import for policy or law (see, e.g., Mayo 1988; Douglas 2000, 2009; Brown 2013; Steel 2007, 2010, 2015; Elliott 2011; Shrader-Frechette 1993, 1994, 2002, 2004; and Mitchell 2009).
+As one might imagine, there is also a substantive history of debate among epidemiologists, public health scientists, scholars of the law, around when we have good reason to claim that X or Y is carcinogenic, or what counts as good or “good enough” evidence, going back to the dispute between Doll and Hill and their detractors, regarding the causal link between smoking and lung cancer (Hill, 1965).
+For a compelling history of this literature, see, e.g., Proctor (1995), or more recently, Oreskes, et al. (2011).
+Problems of underdetermination are no less rife in the context of assessments of “effectiveness” of cancer screening and prevention (see, e.g., Solomon 2015; Stegenga 2017; Plutynski 2017.
+(For a discussion, see the entry on philosophy of medicine.)

 Second, much of basic cancer research—e.g., research on the cell and molecular bases of the disease—is supported by federal funds, which often are allocated in the hopes that such research will (eventually) yield better health outcomes.
 Yet, the relationship between “bench and bedside” is, by all accounts, extremely indirect, and shaped by many factors outside of the merits of the science itself.
 So, it’s unclear whether and how “basic” cancer science ought to be evaluated in light of whether or how it leads to better health outcomes.
 However, this is hard to avoid, particularly when so many lives depend upon a research program’s promised outcomes.